galaxyproject/jxtx/content/news/2026-3-18-bg-awardees.md

 <h3>Shloka Negi</h3>
 <h4>University of California, Santa Cruz</h4>

 Shloka Negi is a PhD candidate in Biomolecular Engineering at the University of California, Santa Cruz, where she is co-supervised by Dr. Benedict Paten and Dr. Karen Miga.
-Her work centers on advancing rare disease diagnostics by building scalable, cost-effective long-read sequencing and pangenomic methods.
-She is currently developing pangenome-guided approaches for faster genome assembly inference and improved variant detection.
+Her work centers on advancing rare disease diagnostics by building scalable, cost-effective long-read sequencing and pangenomic methods, including pangenome-guided approaches for faster genome assembly inference and improved variant detection.
 Her research aims to make advanced genomic technologies more accessible in clinical settings.
 Outside the lab, Shloka enjoys making music, cooking, and traveling.

 </AwardeeContent>
 </Awardee>